yalelibrary/linked-art-mapping/specs/md/concepts/associated_places.md

 ## Processing steps and output

-1. After applying the instructions in [Creators, contributors, standalone works, simple subject/genre headings, and associated places](../tasks/concepts/simple_subject_headings.md) or [Complex subject/genre headings and hierarchical associated places](../tasks/concepts/complex_subject_headings.md), add an embedded reference to the associated place entity within the record-level resource.
+1. After applying the instructions in [Creators, contributors, standalone works, simple subject/genre headings, and associated places](../tasks/concepts/simple_subject_headings.md) or [Place hierarchies](../tasks/concepts/hierarchical_places.md), add an embedded reference to the associated place entity within the record-level resource.

     1. The `_label` of the `attributed_by` structure should always be `associated place`.